uhafner/karatest/README.md

 ## License

-All source code is copyrighted by Ullrich Hafner and licensed under the [MIT license](http://opensource.org/licenses/MIT).
+All source code in folder [src](../master/src/) is copyrighted by Ullrich Hafner and licensed under the [MIT license](http://opensource.org/licenses/MIT).

+The original source code of GreenfootKara 2.2.1 in the examples scenarios is copyrighted by  [Marco Jakob](http://code.makery.ch).